 The key is to recognise how hard you have it.
 Give yourself a break and realise that these are the hardest years of your life.
 They will come to an end, it isn’t forever.
 Take time for yourself whenever you can.
 Learn to be apart from your significant other and do things by yourself.
 Spilt the parenting, as in you take the kids for 2 hours today and I’ll take them for 2 hours tomorrow.

 It isn’t always ideal but we make it work.
 It isn’t forever and eventually, the kids will leave the nest and it will just be us alone again.
-But at least we can hold our heads high knowing we did it all on our own and we survived, if only by the skin of our teeth.
+But at least we can hold our heads high knowing we raised kids without family help and we survived, if only by the skin of our teeth.